ryanvoiselle/Ai-S300-Tuner/README.md

 -   **Datalog Analysis:** Upload `.csv` datalogs from Hondata SManager.
 -   **Base Map Integration:** Upload your `.skl` base map for more specific tuning advice.
 -   **AI-Powered Suggestions:** Get detailed feedback on fuel, ignition, and other engine parameters.
--   **Test Environment:** Generate simulated datalogs to test the AI's capabilities.
+-   **Test Environment:** Generate simulated datallogs to test the AI's capabilities.

 ---